mrolak203/RandomWiki/README.md

 ## Limitations

-category must be one word
+category must be one word.
-if a category is specified the language will be English
+if a category is specified the language will be English.